FHanus/Coordinates-guidance-system/README.md

 Working coordinates system, that detects holes and their coordinates.
 Used for cleaning clogged cooler pipes.

-* Microcontroller: ESP32
+* Microcontroller: ESP32, programming in Arduino IDE.
+Using AccelStepper and Adafruit VL53L0X libraries.
 * Sensor to detect distance: vl53l0x (ToF)
-* Movement: NEMA16 and NEMA17 motors with GT2 belt pulleys and belt
+* Movement: NEMA16 and NEMA17 motors with GT2 belt pulleys and belt, controlled by A4988 motor drivers.
 * Model: Aluminium frame with PLA parts

 ## Parts